keboola/connection-docs/transformations/python/index.md

 although they do not reproduce the transformation execution environment exactly.
 To create a development environment with the exact same configuration as the transformation environment, use [our Docker image](https://developers.keboola.com/extend/docker/running/#running-transformations).

-## Example 1 -- Using dictionaries
+## Example 1 -- Using Dictionaries
 The following piece of code reads a table with two columns, named **first** and **second**, from the **source.csv** input mapping file into the `row` dictionary using `csvReader`.
 It then adds *ping* to the first column and multiplies the second column by *42*.
-After that, it saves the row to the **destination.csv** output mapping file.
+After that, it saves the row to the **result.csv** output mapping file.

 {% highlight python %}
 import csv